2008–09 Olympique Lyonnais season: Competitions

 Instead of reminiscing, Lyon took the opportunity to focus on qualifying for next year's UEFA Champions League with a key match against Marseille.
 Though they were positioned for the third qualifying round in the standings, Lyon looked to jump Marseille into second position to go directly through the group stage.
 In front of a record crowd for a Marseille match, Lyon cruised to a 3–1 victory, with Benzema finally ending his goal drought scoring a brace.
 Juninho scored the third goal.
 The following week, against Caen, Juninho and Benzema scored again in a 3–1 victory.
 For Juninho, it was his 100th career goal for Lyon.
 Juninho also received a standing ovation upon being substituted out, in what some knew was his final match at the Stade Gerland.
 Unfortunately, the victory was with malice since Marseille also won that week.
 Lyon were now guaranteed to finish in the third spot, meaning they would be seeded directly into the Playoff round, where they might end up facing the likes of the 2008–09 UEFA Cup champions Shakhtar Donetsk and Sporting CP.

+Trophée des Champions

+Since Lyon won both the league and the Coupe de France, they faced the club that finished in second place in Ligue 1 this past season, Bordeaux.
+The match was played on 2 August at Bordeaux's ground, the Stade Chaban-Delmas.
+After 90 minutes without a goal, Bordeaux defeated Lyon 5–4 on penalties to earn their first Trophée des Champions title, ending Lyon's streak of six-straight Trophée des Champions titles.